InnerSourceCommons/managing-innersource-projects/measuring/metrics.md

 Engagement
 ----------

 Attraction and retention of new members.
-As inner source method evolves within an organization, it is expected that developers will work on other projects not directly related to their business units.
+As InnerSource method evolves within an organization, it is expected that developers will work on other projects not directly related to their business units.
 Those participating for their first time will be part of the attraction rate